uzairudev/Named-Entity-Recognition/README.md

 We implemented the Baum-Welch algorithm to estimate the HMM parameters.
 This involved completing functions to compute forward and backward probabilities and iteratively refining the transition and emission matrices.
 The algorithm was tested with two different examples to validate its performance.

-## Further Work

-To continue this work, we suggest the following:
-1. **Increase Sample Size**: Use a larger dataset to obtain more accurate results.
-2. **Longitudinal Study**: Conduct a longitudinal study to understand variable changes over time.
-3. **Include Additional Variables**: Consider other factors such as lifestyle or genetic factors to improve the model.
-4. **Conduct Qualitative Research**: Use qualitative methods to gain deeper insights into the data.

 ## Conclusion